Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Q: Are there any family attractions in Dorset?

-A: Yes!
-Emerald Lake State Park, the nature trail, and community events like movie nights make Dorset perfect for families.
+A: : Yes!
+Dorset is perfect for families because of Emerald Lake State Park, the nature trail, and community events like movie nights.

 Q: How far is Dorset from Manchester, VT?